icyflame/blog/_posts/2022-08-23-losing-control-screens-and-data.md

 initial 15 GB of data that Google gives you is so much that you would have used it with abandon and you no longer know what is in Google Drive, Dropbox, and One Drive.

 If you are unwittingly using Google Photos, then your photos are being backed up all the time.
+If you set up a new Android phone recently, the default is to "backup" all your photos to Google Photos.

 Of course, all of this is designed to make moving out of Google incredibly hard.
 Here is a hypothetical scenario: